python-attrs/attrs/.github/CONTRIBUTING.md

 $ git fetch upstream
 ```

 This is important to obtain eventually missing tags, which are needed to install the development version later on.
-See #1104
+See [#1104](https://github.com/python-attrs/attrs/issues/1104) for more information.

 Change into the newly created directory and after activating a virtual environment install an editable version of *attrs* along with its tests and docs requirements: